 Completed Projects (partial)

-Pacific Northwest Node of NIDA's National Drug Abuse Treatment Clinical Trials Network (CTN) - ADAI serves as the Regional Research and Training Center (RRTCs) for the PN Node of the CTN, a multisite network of regional RRTCs working in conjunction with community-based treatment programs to implement and evaluate behavioral and pharmacological interventions with demonstrated efficacy in community-based programs.
+Clinical Trials Network (CTN) Pacific Northwest Node - ADAI serves as the Regional Research and Training Center (RRTCs) for the Pacific NW Node of the CTN, a multisite network of regional RRTCs working in conjunction with community-based treatment programs to implement and evaluate behavioral and pharmacological interventions with demonstrated efficacy in community-based programs.
 See also: CTN Dissemination Library.

 The Healing of the Canoe - A collaborative project between the Suquamish Tribe, the Port Gamble S'Klallam Tribe, and ADAI, this project uses the Community-Based Participatory Research (CBPR) model to work in partnership to plan, implement, and evaluate culturally congruent interventions for reducing health disparities and promote health in both Tribes.